cheapsunglassescrew/rosetic/README.md

 # RoseTIC

-Simple game framework with object management, collisions and levels, written in TypeScript.
+Simple game framework with object management, collisions and scenes, written in TypeScript.

 It was used to create https://github.com/cheapsunglassescrew/warg.